tutumcloud/builder/README.md

 # Testing

 If you want to test your app before building, create a `fig-test.yml` file in your repository root with a service called `sut` which will be run for testing.
+You can specify another file name in `$FIGTEST_FILENAME` if required.
 If that container exits successfully (exit code 0), the build will continue; otherwise, the build will fail and the image won't be built nor pushed.

 Example `fig-test.yml` file for a Django app that depends on a Redis cache: